nobrefelipe/flutter-micro-frontends-architecture/README.md

 ### **Registering an event**

-When you create a micro app with the `scaffold cli` it will create an `*_events.dart` file for you (eg.: search_events.dart) with some dummy events registred there to be used as examples.
+When you create a micro app with the `scaffold cli` it will create a `*_events.dart` file for you (eg.: search_events.dart) with some dummy events registred there to be used as examples.

 Here is where you should register all events for your micro app.